pxp888/passcodes/README.md

 ### Limitations
 The app requires the database to be available.

+## Known Issues
-__Note__- _the terminal emulator used to host the app on Heroku does not support shift-tab to move focus backwards.
-There are three widgets on the view logins form that accept focus, the name filter, the list itself, and the OK button at the bottom that returns the user to the home screen._
+_The terminal emulator used to host the app on Heroku does not support shift-tab to move focus backwards.
+There are three widgets on the view logins form that accept focus, the name filter, the grid that holds the list itself, and the OK button at the bottom that returns the user to the home screen._

+_This causes a problem when the main list has focus.
+Focus cannot return to the name filter field above because the grid widget that holds the list of entries captures up and down keypresses.
+The only way to move focus out of this widget is to tab out, or use the mouse.
+Since shift-tab is not supported by the emulator you cannot return to a widget above the grid._

-_This means that when the main list has focus it cannot return to the name filter field.
-This can be fixed by overwriting the python curses code that handles keypresses, but this has not been done yet.
+_This can be fixed by overwriting the python curses code that handles keypresses, but this has not been done yet.
 The user can still use the mouse to click on the name filter field to return focus to it._